madisvain/butler/README.md

 ====
 1.
 * Apache installation and configuration
+* Gunicorn installatiin and configuration
 * Postgres installation and configuration
 * Varnish installation and configuration
-* Redis installation and configuration

 2.
 * AWS instance spawning automation with Boto